 - I’m going to change the name of the Userform and add a caption.
 You can do these using the properties window.
 Press F4 to open the Properties window.
 Properties window has so many options you can manipulate.
 For now, just change the following:

 Property Default Change to Name UserForm1 MessageDisplayBox Caption UserForm1 About This Workbook

 - We’ll now work with the Toolbox.
-Toolbox automatically appears when you Insert a UserForm, if it doesn’t appear automatically, choose View ➪ Toolbox.
-In Toolbox, you will get predefined objects like Label, TextBox, OptionButton etc. Select the Label object from the Toolbox and add it to the UserForm.
-Label object shows text to users.
+The toolbox automatically appears when you Insert a UserForm, if it doesn’t appear automatically, choose View ➪ Toolbox.
+In Toolbox, you will get predefined objects like Label, TextBox, OptionButton, etc. Select the Label object from the Toolbox and add it to the UserForm.
+The label object shows text to users.

-- Now we’re going to change the properties of Label object.
-Select the Label object, right click on it and choose Properties from the Shortcut menu.
-Properties window will open if it was not.
+- Now we’re going to change the properties of the Label object.
+Select the Label object, right-click on it and choose Properties from the Shortcut menu.
+The properties window will open if it was not.
 In the Properties window, enter any text in the Label’s Caption property.

-- In this example, the TextAlign property was set so that the text align in center position.
+- In this example, the TextAlign property was set so that the text-align in the center position.
 To do this select 2 – fmTextAlignCenter in the TextAlign property.

 - I’m going to add another object to the Userform from the Toolbox.
 It is CommandButton.
 After adding, use the Properties window to change the following properties for the CommandButton:

 The changes are shown in the following figure:

 - I made other changes so that the form looks good to the user like resizing the Userform, moving, and resizing the objects in the Userform.